 The Moser children have now grown, and oldest son Cameron has his own farming enterprise headquartered out of Moser Ranch.
 He continues as farm manager, making all farming decisions and doing the lion’s share of the farming himself with hired help.
 He and his wife Carrie recently became full partners in Moser Ranch.
 Carrie helps Cameron with farm tasks and makes numerous trips to the field with harvest meals.
 Scarlet Locklyn was born into their family in 2012, and she sure is an independent little girl!
 Cam and Carrie's son Thane LaVerne Moser was born in January of 2016, and boy, does he look like his dad.
 Miss Maive joined the Moser family in July of 2017.
 She is such a sweet laid back little babe, and we all love snuggling with her!

 Our daughter Kendra, is married to Rex Michaelis.
-They recently moved to Home City, Kansas.
-Rex works as a crop adjustor, and Kendra is busy being a mom and the office manager for the local county weed department.
+They reside north of Home City, Kansas.
+Rex works as a crop adjuster, and Kendra is busy being a mom and the office manager for the local county weed department.
 Their two little guys, Tucker and Tate have brought a special joy to all our lives.
+Tucker is our farmer and Tate loves to hunt.
+He recently got his first buck with his crossbow.
 Tenley Caroline Michaelis made her debut in March of 2016 and she is definitely her mother's child.
 She's got a full head of hair and is adored by her brothers.
-The Michaelis' live here on Moser Ranch; it's nice to have them close!
+Ask her about her "baby chickies" that will soon be laying eggs!

 Our youngest daughter Kayla and her husband Ty live south of Burdett, Kansas.
 Ty farms and ranches with his family near Rozel, along with being the head high school boy's basketball coach at Pawnee Heights, in Rozel, Kansas.
 Kayla is Ty's right-hand woman, helping out wherever she's needed at Josefiak Farms.
-She especially enjoys cooking meals for the harvest crews, moving equipment and is busy in the fall coaching the Pawnee Heights High School volleyball team.
+She especially enjoys cooking meals for the harvest crews, moving equipment and is starting up "Southern Plains Thunder," a club volleyball team for south central Kansas.
+Her passions have been running and playing volleyball, and now her dream of coaching an elite club is on its way.
 Their daughter, Miss Nora Ann, was born in July of 2016 and is quite a sassy little thing!
 Mila Joy joined their family in November of 2017.
 The newest addition to the Josefiak family is Baker Ty, born in July of 2019.
 He was born 6 weeks early and spent 2 weeks in the NICU in Wichita but all is well now and they are a happy family of five!

 Truly, we are blessed!